 I left Dariece in the care of the hotel owner and her son and went down onto the streets.
 The moment I was spotted, one of the young protesters rushed over to me and grabbed my arm.
 I was instantly worried that I had made a terrible mistake.

 “Why are you out here?!” he cried over the deafening chants of the crowd.
 “I’m hungry, I want some food” I replied in a forcefully calm voice.
 “Come,” he said.

 The young man held my arm the entire time (a common practice for close male friends in Morocco) and walked me to a small cafe further away from the hordes of people.

-I picked up some snacks and a couple of waters and then we both started heading back to the hotel.
+I picked up some snacks and a couple of water bottles and then we both started heading back to the hotel.
 He seemed ready to shield me from the debris and angry protestors if need be.

 He explained to me the horrible situation that Morocco was in and he expressed his honest hope for change.
 When we got back to the hotel door he bid me farewell and I rushed back up the stairs to be with Dariece, as he rushed back with his comrades.